flycheck/flycheck/README.md

 Usage
 -----

-This section provides a short introduction to Flycheck.
-For complete documentation, including the declaration of new syntax checkers, refer to the Info manual of Flycheck.
-Open the manual with `C-c ! i`.
+Once installed, enable Flycheck mode with `M-x flycheck-mode`.

-Enable `flycheck-mode` in your `init.el` file for all text editing and programming modes:
+To enable it for all text editing and programming modes, add the following to your `init.el` file:

 ```scheme
 (add-hook 'prog-mode-hook 'flycheck-mode)
 (add-hook 'text-mode-hook 'flycheck-mode)
 ```

-You may also enable Flycheck manually after visiting a file with `M-x flycheck-mode`.

 In `flycheck-mode` the buffer is automatically checked on-the-fly.
 You can also check the buffer manually with `C-c ! c`.